Introduction Self-Organizing Maps (SOM)

 Conclusion

-• From the results of SOM clustering using unsupervised and supervised, we can conclude that for xyz_campaign_id 916 more interested in the ads displayed are Male and Female aged 30-49 and they are interested in existing ads and then make payments after seeing the ads.
+916 more interested in the ads displayed are Male and Female aged 30-49 and they are interested in existing ads and then make payments after seeing the ads. - For

-• For xyz_campaign_id 936, those who see the ads is Male and Female in ranging age from 30-39 and they are only interested in the ads that are displayed but to make payments after seeing the ads are small.
+936, those who see the ads is Male and Female in ranging age from 30-39 and they are only interested in the ads that are displayed but to make payments after seeing the ads are small. - For

 There are pros and cons using this algorithm.
 The advantage using SOM :